 Light and Giggle Drum

 Have a budding drummer in the house?
 This multi-sensory musical instrument incorporates lights and sound for a fun playtime activity for kids with light perception.
 Use it during music therapy sessions for an engaging rhythm activity or simply a way to keep the beat.
-It's the perfect size for young children and has a small handle on the top for little hands to grip.
-It's brightly colored and has flashing lights whenever the Light and Giggle Drum is tapped.
+It’s the perfect size for young children and has a small handle on the top for little hands to grip.
+It’s brightly colored and has flashing lights whenever the Light and Giggle Drum is tapped.
 Kids can also learn to count numbers and identify colors while playing, too.
 It teaches music, math and basic concepts all in one toy!
-The Bright Starts toy line also a few other toys that your child might enjoy.
-Try the Roll and Glow Monkey and the Hide and Spin Monkey.
+The Bright Starts toy line also has a few other toys that your child might enjoy, like the Roll and Glow Monkey.

 Indoor Trampolines are a great physical therapy tool for kids who are blind.
 The trampolines that have a handle bar on one side make them particularly useful for kids who are blind giving them a tactile point of reference while bouncing.
 They are a wonderful proprioception toy, as well as a way to get a little exercise while burning some energy.
 It’s especially useful during the winter months when kids may not get outside as much.
 Some other models even include electronics with sound that have proven to be very motivating for kids who are blind.
 You can learn about the vestibular system and children with visual impairments in this article written by the mother of a child diagnosed with LCA to gain a better understanding of the effects of the vestibular system.
 The article is titled Vestibular Stimulation.